yarmahi/blockchain-learn-solidity/Lesson 1 - Solidity Introduction/Description.md

 ---
 ### 3. Deployment
-  Steps:
+Steps
  - Compile Solidity code into bytecode.
  - Send the bytecode in a transaction to an EVM node.
  - Node calculates and assigns a new contract address.
- -> Many blockchains besides Ethereum (EVM-compatible chains) accept Solidity contracts.

-# Deployment Details
+### Deployment Details
  - Sending bytecode in the data field of a transaction.
  - Leaving the to field empty (signals deployment).
  - The blockchain assigns a home address for the contract.